 Don’t over-inflate your tyres either as this will cause the centre of the tyre to carry most of the car’s weight causing uneven tread wear.

-Rotate your tyres
+Rotate your tyres for perfect tyre care

 If your car is a front-wheel drive, this is especially important as the front wheels are paramount for driving, steering and braking forces.
 While back wheels are only used for braking forces.
 Subsequently, the front tyres wear faster.

 Have your tyres rotated as per your owner’s manual.
-If you’re looking for a mechanic to do this, Elite Tyres has great tyres and tyre fitting services in Loughton, find your nearest location now.
+If you’re looking for a mechanic to do this, Elite Tyres have great tyres and tyre fitting services in Loughton, find your nearest location now.